Skip to content

 The shop

-• The floor surfacing in the plant centre is majority cobbles, which some visitors may find difficult to navigate.
+• The entrance to the plant centre is between the shop and second-hand bookshop.
+The floor surfacing in the plant centre is majority cobbles, which some visitors may find difficult to navigate.
 Access to the majority of the plant centre is step free, with some stepped access areas.

 The second-hand bookshop

-• Entrance to the shop is across the cobbled courtyard, which some visitors may find difficult to navigate.
+• Entrance to the bookshop is across the cobbled courtyard, which some visitors may find difficult to navigate.
 Entrance to the book shop is step-free.

 The buggy drops a visitor at Killerton House, Devon